Temasek-Dynamics/gestelt/radxa_utils/README.md

 Communication between different machines happen on a wifi network

 1. (PX4 SITL + Gazebo on PC) <-> (Egoplanner on Radxa)
+    -   Data
         - Bandwidth: Using `iperf`
             - Bandwidth:
                 - TCP: 57.3 Mbits/sec
                 - UDP: 90Mbits/sec - 101 Mbits/sec
         - Latency: Using `sudo mtr --no-dns --report --report-cycles 60 IP_ADDR`.
             - Latency averages 14.8 ms. Best is 8.7 ms, Worst is 32.1 ms.
+        - CPU Usage: Using `htop`
+            - it is shown to use around (55%, 30%, 30%, 30%) for the Radxa's 4 cores
     - Sources of large bandwidth
         - Depth camera sensor data
     - Potential solutions to reduce bandwidth required